Maryland Employers Must Prepare for Six New Employee-Friendly Laws

 The 2020 Form Annual Reports have yet to be promulgated by the Department; however, businesses can expect to easily answer both questions at nominal marginal cost.
 Although the preamble to the bill “[u]rges that by December 31, 2022, all nonprofit, privately held, and publicly traded institutions and companies doing business in the state of Maryland have a minimum of 30% of women directors[,]” the new bill merely mandates the aforementioned reporting requirement.
 A sunset provision terminates this reporting requirement in 2029.

-Julie Reddig and Nida Kanwal are employment attorneys who represent management in workplace employment matters.
-For more information on the new laws impacting Maryland employers, contact Julie at email@example.com or Nida at firstname.lastname@example.org.
+Julie Reddig is an employment attorney who represents management in workplace employment matters.
+For more information on the new laws impacting Maryland employers, contact Julie at [email protected].